 - Strategic media management

-The goal is to build compounding authority: each piece of content and each placement makes the next one easier and more impactful.
+Companies like Clash Creation operate in this band by combining brand strategy, content production, and strategic media management.
+Founders use this setup to build compounding authority: each piece of content and each placement makes the next one easier and more useful.

 - Founders with growth ambitions